sabomichal/liquibase-mssql/README.md

 Fork of Liquibase MS SqlServer Extensions extension - https://liquibase.jira.com/wiki/display/CONTRIB/MS+SqlServer+Extensions.

 This fork adds following functionality:
-- it is Liquibase 3.x ready
+- it is Liquibase 3.x ready (currently supported version: 3.4.1)
 - supports stored procedures drop
 - wraps flagged calls to *loadData* with "set identity insert on" and "set identity insert off" - see sample
 - wraps flagged calls to *insert* with "set identity insert on" and "set identity insert off" - see sample